MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_2_gradient_customization.rst

 Before gradient alignment, the first gradient is reversed, but both alignments resolve this issue.
 If the input data was less similar, alignments may also resolve changes in the order of the gradients.
-However, you should always inspect the output of an alignment; if the input data is sufficiently dissimilar then the alignment may produce odd results.
+However, you should always inspect the output of an alignment; if the input data are sufficiently dissimilar then the alignment may produce odd results.

 That concludes the second tutorial.
 In the third tutorial we will consider null